-The Solvency II Directive permits the use of external credit ratings for the calculation of the Solvency Capital Requirement (SCR).
-Article 44(4a) of the Solvency II Directive 2009/138/EC aims at avoiding overreliance by insurance and reinsurance underlyings on ECAIs when they use external credit rating assessment in the calculation of technical provisions and the Solvency Capital Requirement.
+The Solvency II Directive permits the use of external credit ratings for the calculation of the Solvency Capital Requirement.
+Article 44(4a) of the Solvency II Directive aims at avoiding overreliance by insurance and reinsurance underlyings on ECAIs when they use external credit rating assessment in the calculation of technical provisions and the Solvency Capital Requirement.
 In this case, insurance and reinsurance undertakings shall assess the appropriateness of those external credit assessments as part of their risk management by using additional assessments wherever practically possible in order to avoid any automatic dependence on external assessments.
-In addition to these requirements, Article 259(4) of the Commission Delegated Regulation 2015/35 states that internal risk management methodologies shall not rely solely or automatically on external credit assessments.
+In addition to these requirements, Article 259(4) of the Solvency II Delegated Regulation states that internal risk management methodologies shall not rely solely or automatically on external credit assessments.
 Where the calculation of technical provisions or of the Solvency Capital Requirement is based on external credit assessments by an ECAI or based on the fact that an exposure is unrated, that shall not exempt insurance and reinsurance undertakings from additionally considering other relevant information.

-Article 4(1) of the Commission Delegated Regulation 2015/35 sets out that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an External Credit Assessment Institution (ECAI) or endorsed by an ECAI in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council.
+Article 4(1) of the Solvency II Delegated Regulation sets out that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an ECAI or endorsed by an ECAI in accordance with the CRA Regulation.

-As stated before, Article 111(1)(n) of the Solvency II Directive 2009/138/EC requires consistency with the framework of the use of ECAI ratings for the calculation of capital requirements in the banking sector as set out in the CRR Regulation (EU) No 575/2013.
+As stated before, Article 111(1)(n) of the Solvency II Directive requires consistency with the framework of the use of ECAI ratings for the calculation of capital requirements in the banking sector as set out in the CRR.
 Recital 98 of the CRR advises that the ECAI market should be open to more credit rating agencies given the dominance of three undertakings.
 Accordingly, Article 4(98) of the CRR automatically recognises credit rating agencies registered or certified in accordance with the CRA Regulation as ECAIs.
 Central bank issuing credit ratings which are exempt from the application of the CRA Regulation are also recognised as ECAIs.